Category : Investing Guides March 5, 20245 minutes read

 Market Cap Meaning: What is Market Capitalisation in India and Why Does it Matter?

-Market capitalization is a key metric used in India to gauge the size and significance of publicly traded companies.
+Market capitalisation is a key metric used in India to gauge the size and significance of publicly traded companies.
 It holds immense relevance for investors as it helps them make informed choices about where to park their money.
 Before investing in small-cap companies, you need to understand small-cap market capitalisation.

 How is Market Capitalization Determined?